Authorized Representatives

 The person designated to act as the NA authorized representative is required to take all of the following actions:

-●Check the appropriate box on the FAA-0001A form, the FAA-1493A form, or the C034 notice to indicate whether they are currently serving an NA disqualification due to an IPV.
+Check the appropriate box to indicate whether they are currently serving an NA disqualification due to an IPV.

 NOTE When the PI has attested that the person being requested is the only one available to serve as the NA authorized representative in writing, then the authorized representative is not required to provide their date of birth.